 - The top layer should be foods that will be consumed first or most often such as drinks, condiments, sandwiches and snacks.

-After you have your food packed in the cooler, make sure that every air pocket is filled with an ice pack to keep cold air going downward to the bottom.
+After your food is packed in the cooler, ensure that every air pocket is filled with an ice pack to keep cold air going down to the bottom.

 8. Keep your cooler in the shade